drduh/Debian-Privacy-Server-Guide/README.md

 ## Setup access

-Create a new, [4096-bit](http://danielpocock.com/rsa-key-sizes-2048-or-4096-bits) [RSA](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/SSHKeyTypes) key-pair to use for logging into your instance via SSH (pass-phrase is optional):
+Use an existing [YubiKey](https://github.com/drduh/YubiKey-Guide) or create a new [4096-bit](http://danielpocock.com/rsa-key-sizes-2048-or-4096-bits) [RSA](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/SSHKeyTypes) key-pair to use for logging into your instance via SSH (pass-phrase is optional):

     $ ssh-keygen -t rsa -b 4096 -C 'sysadm' -f ~/.ssh/duh